Christ-centered living leads to a transformed, empowered, loving, and compassionate life.

 7. We value Bible study and prayer as the means to receive Godly wisdom for living out our faith.

 Pali View Baptist Church began as a branch Sunday School of Nuuanu Baptist Church in 1951.
-Kaneohe Mission, as it was called, was pastored by the Reverend William Haltom.
-Its first home was the Windward Associational Community Hall (the present location of the Castle Professional Center).
+Initially named Kaneohe Mission, it was pastored by the Reverend William Haltom and held its first services at the Windward Associational Community Hall, which is now the location of Castle Professional Center.

-On January 13, 1952, the mission was organized into Kaneohe Baptist Church and was affiliated with the Hawaii Southern Baptist Convention.
-In July 1952, the Foreign Mission Board of the Southern Baptist Convention helped the church purchase the property where it is currently located at 45-510 Halekou Road.
-A dedication service was held on May 3, 1953, at which time the church moved into its new facilities and was renamed Pali View Baptist Church.
+On January 13, 1952, this mission was organized into Kaneohe Baptist Church and became affiliated with the Hawaii Southern Baptist Convention.
+Thanks to the support from the Foreign Mission Board of the Southern Baptist Convention, the church acquired its current property at 45-510 Halekou Road in July 1952.
+A dedication service was celebrated on May 3, 1953, marking the church's transition into its new facilities and the renaming to Pali View Baptist Church.

-Since its inception, children and family ministry have been an integral part of the church’s life and mission.
-One of the churches earliest actions was to call Miss Georgia Pruden (Murakami) to be its first preschool director in 1952, making it one of the oldest preschools on the windward side of Oahu.
-This ministry continues to be an important part of the life of the church, ministering to both local and military families.
+Since its inception, children's and family ministry have played a vital role in the church's mission.
+One of the church’s earliest steps was appointing Miss Georgia Pruden (Murakami) as its first preschool director in 1952, establishing one of the oldest preschools on the windward side of Oahu.
+This ministry remains essential, serving both local and military families.

-During the ensuing years, Pali View has started several missions which went on to become independent churches.
-These include Kailua Baptist Church (1956), Kahaluu Baptist Church (1958), Punaluu Baptist Mission (now North Windward Baptist Church, 1963) and Mountain View Community Church (1993).
-The church started a small Japanese language department that began in 1962 and ended in 2019 after fifty-six years serving the Japanese speaking community.
+Over the years, Pali View has initiated several missions that evolved into independent churches, including Kailua Baptist Church (1956), Kahaluu Baptist Church (1958), Punaluu Baptist Mission (now known as North Windward Baptist Church, 1963), and Mountain View Community Church (1993).
+Additionally, a small Japanese language department was established in 1962 and continued until 2019, serving the Japanese-speaking community for fifty-six years.

-In the summer of 2001, Pali View celebrated a groundbreaking for its new sanctuary.
-The building was dedicated as a part of the church’s 50th anniversary celebration in 2002.
-Now as it is in its seventh decade of ministry on the windward side of Oahu, the church continues to maintain those original values with which it began, supporting families, caring for children, building a community of faith for all ages and backgrounds, faithful to God’s word and new life in Jesus Christ.
+In the summer of 2001, Pali View celebrated a groundbreaking for a new sanctuary, which was dedicated during the church's 50th anniversary celebration in 2002.
+Now, as it enters its seventh decade of ministry on the windward side of Oahu, the church continues to uphold the original values that shaped its foundation, supporting families, nurturing children, and building a community of faith for individuals of all ages and backgrounds, remaining steadfast to God’s word and the new life in Jesus Christ.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.